cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 the raw signals; counties with sample sizes smaller than 25 are merged into megacounties for the smoothed signals.

-**State level, HHS level, Nationa level**: the location with fewer than 50 tests are discarded.
+**State level, HHS level, National level**: locations with fewer than 50 tests are discarded.
+For the remaining locations,
-For the rest of the location with sufficient samples,
 $$
 p = \frac{100 X}{N}
 $$